Unidata/python-workshop/README.md

 - Why Python is the next Wave in earth sciences computing: http://journals.ametsoc.org/doi/pdf/10.1175/BAMS-D-12-00148.1
 - Spell check notebooks

-## Questions

-- How to bring non-Enthought stuff into this environment?

 ## Schedule for with workshop

 - 8-8:30 Breakfast